macfluryy/4jcraft_macos/CONTRIBUTING.md

 - Join our Discord server to ping us (the lead developers) about your pull requests
 - Keep your code clean and readable.
 - Use conventional commits (this is not required)
+Make sure your code compiles before making a pull request! and make sure that it's readable

 Remember ALL your changes will be licensed under GNU General Public License V3.0.